canonical/ubuntu-packaging-guide/docs/how-to/download-new-upstream-version.rst

 ..  _download-new-upstream-version:

-Download a new :term:`Upstream` Version
+Download a new :term:`Upstream` version
 =======================================

 .. caution::